How to Run a Successful Sale on Your WooCommerce Website

 - Interest and usage.
 How many users showed interest in your sale versus how many actually completed a purchase?
 This shows you whether you need to work harder next time to close the deal.

 - Time and duration.
 You’ll also want to consider if the timing of your sales could be improved.
-To do that, you can compare the latest promotion’s results against similar sales that have run at different times of the year.
+To do that, you can compare the latest promotion’s results against similar deals that have run at different times of the year.

 - Sale frequency.
 If you see a steady drop in conversions for each promotion, it might be worth your while to make sales less frequent.
 If users know another sale is just around the corner, they’re less likely to buy during this one.